alecthomas/voluptuous/README.md

 the functionality here.

 In the future I intend to port any significant upgrades over, and will attempt to keep versions in sync such that one is interchangeable with the other with a simple replace-all.
+For various build mishagus reasons, morphology minor versions will be equivalent to `10x(parent minor version)+c`, where `c` is 0-9 and just has to do with integration fixes.